 Mashed potatoes are not exactly Indian fare, but they are a perfect vehicle to highlight saffron.
-This is one of the very few recipes where we will choose let a spice shine solo.
+This is one of the very few recipes where we will let a spice shine solo.
 Saffron is precious not only for its delicate flavor but the labor-intensive methods by which it is harvested.
-The spice itself are the threadlike stigmas of the saffron crocus flower.
+The spice itself is the threadlike stigmas of the saffron crocus flower.

 It is important here to use little water when boiling the potatoes because water is what carries the flavor of saffron into this dish.
 We don’t want to discard any of that flavor.

 - Combine the potatoes, water, saffron & salt in a stock pot, cover & bring to a boil.
 Cover & simmer for 15-20 minutes then check to see if fork tender.
 There should be about ½ cup of water left in the pot at this point.* The water won’t cover the mashed potatoes, but that’s okay.

 - Heat up the cream and ghee until just about to boil.

 - Immediately transfer potato mixture into a stand mixer using the whip attachment.
 Beat the potato mix until mostly mashed.
 Pour the hot cream & butter mixture as the potatoes are whipping until smooth & fluffy.**